AndrewRot/Array.prototype.uniqBy-Proposal/README.md

 Developers are forced to either implement this functionality themselves, or rely on third party libraries such as Lodash, which offers the same interface as proposed here.

 [Lodash’s uniqBy](https://www.npmjs.com/package/lodash.uniqby) function alone has almost half a million weekly downloads.
 This sits about high up the table for their most commonly used functions.
 It is their 7th most popular out of the 65 base functions the libraries comes with.
-See the table here.
+See a comparison table for Lodash function popularity [here](https://github.com/AndrewRot/lodash-function-usage/blob/master/README.md).

 [Ramda’s uniqBy](https://ramdajs.com/docs/#uniqBy) is another popular function implementation.
 Their complete library has over 5 million weekly downloads.

 ## Solutions

 There are a couple of ways this functionality could be implemented.
 Two implementations are  listed below.

 ### Map to a canonical representative of an equivalence class: